Jake-00/Jake-00/README.md

 - 👋 Hi, I’m @Jake-00
-- 👀 I’m interested in
+- 👀 I’m interested in Big Data and AI
-- 🌱 I’m currently learning big data components
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me -> jackleong30@gmail.com

 <!---
 Jake-00/Jake-00 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.